-Massage therapy is the most utilized and essential piece of our comprehensive wellness program.
-Quality massage therapy is the best treatment for tight and restricted soft tissue.
-Active people and athletes benefit the most from quality massage therapy.
+Quality massage therapy is most likely the best treatment for your tight and restricted soft tissue.
+Although everyone benefits from massage therapy, active people and athletes benefit the most from quality massage therapy.

-We hire great therapists and then constantly develop their skill and talents.
+We hire great therapists and then constantly develop their skills and talents.
 We use only the safest and most effective techniques to give you the results you deserve.

 If a nerve is trapped you may also feel tingling, numbness, and weakness.
 Every myofascial release treatment is actually a combination of examination and treatment.
 Dr. Bomben uses his hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.